Peppermint & Chocolate Sandwich Cookies

 Directions:

-Preheat oven to 375 F and line two baking sheets with parchment paper.
+Preheat the oven to 375 F. Line two baking sheets with parchment paper and set aside.

 Bake in the preheated oven for 9 to 10 minutes.
-Cookies will appear under baked and very soft.
-Let the cookies cool on the baking sheet for about 5 minutes before transferring to a wire rack to cool completely.
+Let cool on the baking sheet for 2 minutes and then transfer to a wire rack to cool completely.

 • Print